aukspot/dles/README.md

 Make sure you have python 3.4+ installed.
 Python is needed to create tag colors, sort the `.json` files, create `CHANGELOG.md`, and write the list of dles to `README.md`.

 Clone the repository and edit `./src/lib/data/dles.json`.
-When adding a new dle, make sure to include a name, url, description, and appropriate tags.
+When adding a new dle, make sure to include a name, url, description, appropriate tags, and a category.

 Once you're finished, you'll need to create a python virtual environment and use `pip` to install the `requirements.txt`: